Any breed or size of dog can become aggressive when defending its territory or when provoked.

 For further information about dog attacks, and what you can do to prevent them please visit the Victorian Government page for the Dangerous Dogs Hotline and much more.

 What is a dog rush?

-A dog rush is an incident where a dog rushes at, harasses or chases any person without causing a visible physical injury.
+A dog rush is an incident where a dog means to approach a person to a distance of less than 3 metres in a menacing manner, displaying aggressive tendencies that may include snarling, growling and raised hackles.
 You can contact Council to report a dog rush.